pkarsy/rfboot/help/Installation.md

 TX   | Yellow | RX
 RX   | Green |TX

-ProMino converts the 5V (RAW pin) to 3.3V.
+ProMini converts the 5V (RAW pin) to 3.3V.
 CP2101 has also a 3.3 regulator and the 2 modules can communicate without the need for logic level conversion.

 ***The SPI intreface***